FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 ```
 * Start the service with `sudo service roomba start`
 * You can check if the service is correctly started with  `sudo service roomba status` (should show `active (running)`)

-### Get the ROOMBA information
-* Get the local IP address of your ROOMBA (often starting with 192.168.x.yyy and x=0 or 1).
-You can retrieve it from your router.
-Alternatively you can use tools like nmap (eg `nmap -sP 192.168.0.*`).
-The local IP address if furthere reference to as `ROOMBA_IP`.
-* Get the BLID/Password of the ROOMBA
-  * Install the six python library with `sudo pip3 install six`
-  * Go to the folder /home/pi/domoticz/plugins/Roomba with `cd /home/pi/domoticz/plugins/Roomba/`
-  * run `python3 ./roomba/getpassword.py -R ROOMBA_IP` and follow the instructions.
-Shortly the vacuum cleaner must be docked and you need to HOLD the HOME button for some seconds until a sound is played (the WIFI indicator on the ROOMBA will flash).
-  * If all went well, there should be a `config.ini` file in the folder `/home/pi/domoticz/plugins/Roomba/`.
-You can check the content with `cat config.ini` and will find the `ROOMBA_IP`, blid, password and some other data about the ROOMBA vaccum cleaner.

 ### Add the device in Domoticz
 Use the `Setup - Hardware` menu to add your ROOMBA to Domoticz.
 Select the device type `Roomba` and you are done.